 For Project #1 you will work with a partner of your choice.
-Your partner must be identified, and this information communicated to the instructors via email by 11:59 PM on September 17th.
+Your partner must be identified, and this information communicated to the instructors via email by 11:59 PM on September 15th.
 For this project you will create a narrated PowerPoint presentation to mimic a presentation you would give in person.
 Prompt: Your unit/program/department/college or university does not have a strategic plan and leadership (or the board in the case of a college or university) is not convinced that you need a strategic plan.
 Prepare a detailed PowerPoint proposing the development of a strategic plan.
-Your proposal should use the principles outlined in the Morrill text as well as the guide provided in the assigned SCUP reading and must engage equity-based work.
+Your proposal should use the principles outlined in the Morrill text, guidance offered in Rand text, as well as the guide provided in the assigned SCUP reading and must engage equity-based work.
 Your understanding of the materials you use must be evident.
 Your presentation must not exceed 25 minutes.

-For Project #2 you will use the principles outlined in the Morrill and McNair et al., text, the guide provided in the assigned SCUP reading, and the opinion piece assigned from Inside Higher Education Creating and Publicizing a Diversity Plan to develop a diversity plan for your unit/program/department/college or university.
+For Project #2 you will use the principles outlined in the Morrill and McNair et al., text, , the guidance offered in the Rand text, the guide provided in the assigned SCUP reading, and the opinion piece assigned from Inside Higher Education Creating and Publicizing a Diversity Plan to develop a diversity plan for your unit/program/department/college or university.
 This written document will have three sections and must not exceed 20 pages.

 - In section one you will examine the issue at hand/environmental scan (the reason you need the plan).
 What is the current state and how is that state known?
 What are the gaps?
 Opportunities?
 How do you tell the story of those gaps (consider McNair et al., chapter 3)?
-How do institutional mission and values align with the plan, if they do? - In section two (drawing from the Inside HE article and McNair et al., chapter 4 and Morrill and SCUP) develop the plan and the metrics that will be used to demonstrate progress. (you might want to consider working with colleagues in your place of practice in a bit of a strategic planning process to co-develop these goals). - In section 3 discuss implementation of the plan (drawing from McNair et al. chapter 5 as well Morrill and SCUP) and issues that will need to be addressed.
+How do institutional mission and values align with the plan, if they do? - In section two (drawing from the Inside HE article and McNair et al., chapter 4 and Morrill, Rand and SCUP, as well as materials offered from Chun & Evans) develop the plan and the metrics that will be used to demonstrate progress. (you might want to consider working with colleagues in your place of practice in a bit of a strategic planning process to co-develop these goals). - In section 3 discuss implementation of the plan (drawing from McNair et al. chapter 5 as well Morrill,Rand and SCUP) and issues that will need to be addressed.
 Finally, you may choose either to develop a tool to demonstrate progress in the metrics you are going to assess or you may provide an analysis of the resources needed to fund and support the goals of the plan.